"But godliness with contentment is a great gain. For we brought nothing into the world, and we can take nothing out."

 Update: more slacking...

 Dallas-based Pizza Patron decided that it would accept pesos at its restaurants.
 Naturally, real Americans see this as the leading edge of the Reconquista, just like all the stores in Buffalo that accept Canadian dollars and all the stores in Canada that accept American ones.
 It’s all part of a plot to return Saskatchewan to Spanish rule.
-You laugh, but after Spain rejoins the Caliphate you’ll all be reciting from El Quran before every round of juego de pelota.
+You laugh, but after Spain rejoins the Caliphate you’ll all be reciting from El Quran before every round of juego de pelota.~link

 Wednesday, January 10, 2007